General Settings for the Amelia WordPress Booking Plugin

 Redirect URL After Booking

-This option allows you to set the URL on which the customers will be redirected once they schedule the appointment.
+This option allows you to set the URL to which the customers will be redirected once they schedule an appointment.
 If you don’t set it once your customers click on the Finish button they will be back on the first booking step.